The Privacy, Data Protection and Cybersecurity Law Review: Malaysia

 A record of destruction should be properly kept and be made available when requested by the Commissioner.

-A data subject has various rights to his or her personal data kept by data users.
+A data subject has certain rights to his or her personal data kept by data users.
 These are:

 - the right of access to personal data;28